Rheumatoid arthritis is an autoimmune disease, which exhibits common characteristics of rheumatism.

 Before learning about the different symptoms that one may experience, it is very important to note that many of these will not persist.
 With rheumatoid arthritis, it is only during inflammation that the disease is active, and these periods are called flares.
 Alternatively, these will subside during remission or will present in a much milder form.
 As per insights from MedicineNet, here are the symptoms you can expect when the disease is active.

 Given the different stages through which this condition progresses, diagnosis can be quite a lengthy process.
 It will include a battery of tests including X-rays, physical examinations, and even blood tests.
-To start, doctors will first examine your patient history and perform a physical check of your joints.
-At this stage, any family history of the condition coupled with join discomfort will help with reaching a final diagnosis quickly.
+Doctors first examine the patient’s history and perform a physical check of his/her joints.

 During the physical examination, doctors will:

-If there is cause for concern, you may be required to undergo a series of imaging tests to check for joint damage and its severity.
-Finally, blood tests are also part of diagnosis and there are at least 5 different types:
+You may be required to undergo a series of imaging tests to check for joint damage and its severity.
+Blood tests are also part of the diagnosis.
+These are of 5 different types:

-Managing chronic conditions like rheumatoid arthritis can be quite challenging, especially since it hinders physical capabilities.
-However, given the fact that remissions are possible, and quite frequent for many, these are windows of relief one can enjoy.
+Managing chronic conditions like rheumatoid arthritis can be quite challenging.
+However, given the fact that remissions are possible and quite frequent for many, these are windows of relief one can enjoy.
 During such stages, it is absolutely crucial that you do all you can to minimise the damage.
-Even with medication, exercise is key as strengthening the affected areas can prove helpful.
-Otherwise, rheumatoid arthritis can have serious complications like joint deformation.
-A good way to avoid this is to have the right medical assistance all through and with the Bajaj Finserv Health app, you can find the best doctors at your fingertips.
+Exercise is mandatory as strengthening the affected areas can prove helpful.
+Else, rheumatoid arthritis can have serious complications like joint deformation.
+A good way to avoid this is to have the right medical assistance all through and with the healthcare platform provided by Bajaj Finserv Health, you can find the best doctors at your fingertips.

-This online tool allows you to make the most of technology and healthcare.
+This platform allows you to make the most of technology and healthcare.
 With it, you can find the best specialists around you and book appointments at their clinics online, minimising the need for multiple physical visits.
-Moreover, if you need remote care, you can use the app to consult with your doctor virtually over video.
+Moreover, if you need remote care, you can consult with your doctor virtually over video.
 For conditions like rheumatoid arthritis, this feature can come in handy, especially in the more severe stages.
-To start your digital healthcare journey today, download the app for free from Google Play or the Apple App store.
+Begin your journey to a healthy life!